Cjreynol/pypaint/README.md

 Tested on Python version 3.6, but it should work on any recent version of Python 3.

-To start the application, run `python main.py` from the command line with the appropriate arguments.
-See the `main.py` script for details.
-This will not be a command-line interface in the future once the design has settled.
+To start the application, run `python main.py` from the command line.
+This will bring up the paint window without a peer connection.

+To host a peer connection, run `python main.py 1 <port-num>` where port-num is the desired hosting port.

+To connect to a hosting peer, run `python main.py 0 <port-num> <ip-address>` where the port and ip are the hosts' information.

-Example for running two clients locally on the same computer(need to be run in separate shell instances, or in the background):
+Example for running two clients locally on the same computer(need to be run in separate shell instances, or as background processes):
-host - `python main.py True 50001`
+host - `python main.py 1 50001`
-peer - `python main.py '' 50001 localhost`
+peer - `python main.py 0 50001 localhost`